I Want To...

 Typically motor stereotypic movements begin within the first 3 years of life.
 In a study of normal children who exhibited flapping or waving of the arms or hands, 80% began before 24 months of age; 12% between 24 and 35 months; and 8% at 36 months or older.

 Whether they go away depends on the type of movement the child is exhibiting.
 Children who exhibit complex movements (e.g., hand/arm waving movements) are likely to have persistent symptoms.
 Some movements may stop or slow down or become less severe over time.
 It has been falsely suggested that complex motor stereotypy disorder is a brief problem that will simply just go away after a short period of time.
-More research is needed in this area, but one longitudinal study followed 100 children for several years and found that only 3-5% stopped or were otherwise completely resolved.
+More research is needed in this area, but one longitudinal study followed 9 to 19 year-olds and found that only 2% stopped or were otherwise completely resolved.
+Dr. Singer is currently conducting a study to identify the outcome of movements in adulthood.
+Learn about the study and how you can be a part of it.

 These movements often appear or increase in frequency when a child is stressed, fatigued, anxious, excited or engrossed in an activity.

-6. If not treated, will primary motor stereotypies turn into something else, like autism?
+7. If primary motor stereotypies aren't treated, will the problem turn into something else, like autism?

 No. The movements themselves do not indicate whether a child is normal or has other problems.
 In children with primary stereotypies, a small percentage may develop associated problems such as tics, attention-deficit/hyperactivity disorder (ADHD) or obsessive-compulsive disorder (OCD).

-There is no scientific evidence that the addition or omission of certain foods (or vitamins) has any benefit.
-The only treatment for primary motor stereotypies that has proven to be successful is behavioral therapy
+There is no scientific evidence that the addition or omission of certain foods (or vitamins) provides any benefit.
+The only treatment for primary motor stereotypies that has proven to be successful is behavioral therapy.

 These disorders are often mistaken for each other, but there are several characteristics that may help differentiate the two.